Queen (butterfly): Caterpillar

 The mature queen caterpillar is darker and not as brightly colored as the monarch caterpillar.
 It is nearly identical to the caterpillar of Danaus chrysippus.

 In the larval stage, the queen is bluish-white dorsally, with a reddish-brown underside.
 It has three pairs of black, fleshy tentacles—one is on the head, one is on the second thoracic segment and one is on the eighth abdominal segment.
 When mature, the caterpillar is brown with purplish prolegs.
 It has been observed with the following color variants of its transverse stripes: blue, green, yellow, white, and blackish brown.
 The head is black with white rings.
 The caterpillar lacks spines, and there is no hair on its body.

-Size comparison between a parsley worm (top), a monarch caterpillar (middle), and a queen caterpillar (bottom).

 Pupa

 The pupa is relatively short and thick, tapering rapidly at the end of the abdomen.
 It is pale green, rarely pale pink, and is frequently ornamented with golden spots.
 A black transverse band edged with gold is on the abdomen.
 Below this black abdominal band lies another one in blue.
 The pupa has very few projections; most notably, it is suspended by a long cremaster from a button of silk.
 As such, the pupa resembles a pendant.

 In general, the pupa of the queen is smaller and more slender than that of the monarch.